Tag Archives: Jon Langford

 Our smelly alien isn’t the only person to get two pages this issue.
 Lew Stringer’s Tom Thug gets to enjoy a bit more space to cause bovver in.
 I’ve mentioned before how OiNK’s high quality, glossy paper stock not only allowed gorgeous painted artwork, the black and white strips could also benefit from intricate shading, Lew in particular applying grey washes to his.
 While the paper from this issue onwards was a downgrade, it was still a cut above the newsprint OiNK’s contemporaries had been using up to this point.

 “The quality of print on the matt stock paper was pretty good,” Patrick told me.
 “In my view it gave it more of a retro comic feel and warmth, which I liked.”
 I concur.
 While the gloss was lovely, and the plan was always to have the Holiday Specials use it, I really liked this paper but was struggling to articulate why until Patrick described it like that.
-This high grade matt was capable of the same techniques Lew had been using, but you’ll notice its conspicuously absent from Tom’s strip.
+This high grade matt was capable of the same techniques Lew had always been using, but you’ll notice its conspicuously absent from Tom’s strip.

 “Yes, I think I expected it to be like newsprint so I avoided doing a grey wash on the strips until I saw that it was a better grade of paper than I thought it would be,” Lew explained too me.
 “I thought it was a shame the paper was downgraded from glossy but that wasn’t the first time budget cuts had affected a comic so it was inevitable I guess.”
 Lew would return to his usual style pretty quickly and we’d see OiNK’s most popular character shaded once more.

 But what about the rest of that story?
-Well, Banx’s strips were great when he’d pull a conclusion seemingly out of nowhere but it appears crazy Uncle Pigg giving the cartoonist a holiday, forcing him to rush the ending of Tom’s strip, has had the opposite effect.
+Well, Banx’s strips were great when he’d pull a conclusion seemingly out of nowhere but above it appears crazy Uncle Pigg giving the cartoonist a holiday, forcing him to rush the ending of Tom’s strip, has had the opposite effect.
 Our editor’s assistants The Plops have no choice but to allow Tom to finish his strip himself.
 Well that’s just inviting disaster, isn’t it?

 My favourite bit is the fact the re-use of a panel from #17 (the previous Christmas issue no less) is an actual reprinting and not just Lew drawing it again.
 Go and check out that previous issue’s review to compare them if you don’t believe me.
-An ingenious strip and giving Tom two pages in an issue set up to attract new readers was also a great idea, seeing as how popular he was and would be in Buster for years to come.
+An ingenious strip and giving Tom two pages in an issue set up to attract new readers was a great idea, seeing as how popular he was (and would be in Buster for years to come).

 Underneath Lew’s Pete and his Pimple strip were a couple of plops drawn by Ian Jackson who, along with some bad (as in groan-inducing) spotty puns, commented on everything that was going wrong with the strip.
 They appear throughout the comic, getting increasingly worried about what’s happening right up until we get the delight of seeing Harry the Head drawn by J.T.
-Dogg!
+Dogg.

-Normally drawn by his creator Marc Riley, we’ve become used to Harry being drawn in Marc’s simplistic but energetic fashion, so to see him rendered by Malcolm Douglas (J.T.’s real name) like this is a sight to behold.
+Normally drawn by his creator Marc Riley, we’ve become used to seeing Harry in Marc’s simplistic but energetic fashion, so to see him rendered by Malcolm Douglas (J.T.’s real name) like this is a sight to behold.
 There’s no writing credit but I think it’s safe to assume Marc would’ve still been responsible for the script.
 Oh, and that little image at the bottom leads to Uncle Pigg exploding on the next page!

 Well, sort of.
 When he blows up screws and metal bits and bobs come flying out and the real Uncle Pigg soon reappears to explain with some “handy plot explanation”.

 What an issue!
 It’s been an absolute delight to read this one again, it’s more than held up to the fond memories I had of it from 35 years ago.
 In fact, I can remember walking back from the newsagent with it in hand in 1987.
 Walking very fast actually, because I was thrilled with these exciting changes to my comic and couldn’t wait to see what this would mean on the inside.
-(The stickers helped quicken my pace too!)
+(I’m sure the stickers helped quicken my pace too.)

 “Fat!
 Floppy!
 Fun!
 The biggest news ever for pig pals!”